TylerJewell/DevLandscape/README.md

 #### MLOps
 Along the same vein as Data Science, MLOps is a new segment of vendors that automate the construction, deployment, monitoring and governance of ML models.
 The architecture and workflows of MLOps solutions are similar to the technologies provided in the Dev Infrastructure and DevOps segments, but oriented to the workflow of data science teams and the construction and maintenance of machine learning models.
 These offerings often intersect with the developer workflow and tooling, but are not developer-led within an organization.
 Organizations are seeing the rise of ML operations professionals who specialize in this area.
 For some interesting takes on MLOps landscape see LF AI Foundation, Fiddler's blog, Google's blog, Blumberg Capital, Toward Data Science, and TopBots.

+#### Blockchain
+For the same reasons that data science and MLOps are excluded.

 #### Some Vendor Products
 Some companies publish multiple products that perform similar, but different capabilities for a single segment.
 In some cases, the overlaps are significant enough where I count them as a single vendor / product.
 In other cases, the product's are distinct enough where a vendor would appear multiple times in a single category.
 For example, Cloudbees, has different CI and CD products, and each product is given its own line item in the same category.
 Cloudbees as a vendor would count as a single vendor for the segment, but there would be multiple products.
 In the case of CA, now owned by Broadcom, they positioning their offerings as solutions, using broad brand definition to span many different pieces of IP, and so I have to infer best demarcation judgment in determining where product boundaries exist.